Homemade Cherry Almond Granola

-Whisk to combine maple syrup and oil, then pour it all over the oat mixture:
+Once the dry ingredients are well-mixed, whisk to combine maple syrup and the oil of your choice, then pour it all over the oat mixture:

-Toss for a good minute or two, until all of the oats are evenly coated in the liquid:
+Toss everything around for a good minute or two, until all of the oats are evenly coated in the liquid:

 Now add a large egg white to a clean bowl, and whisk by hand for about 30 seconds, until frothy: